livewire/livewire/docs/actions.md

 ## Security concerns

-Remember that any public method in your Livewire component can be called from the client-side, Even without an associated `wire:click` handler that invokes it.
+Remember that any public method in your Livewire component can be called from the client-side, even without an associated `wire:click` handler that invokes it.
 In these scenarios, users can still trigger the action from the browser's DevTools.

 Below are three examples of easy-to-miss vulnerabilities in Livewire components.
 Each will show the vulnerable component first and the secure component after.
 As an exercise, try spotting the vulnerabilities in the first example before viewing the solution.